-The Internal Medicine Residency at Tripler is accredited to train 36 residents.
+The Internal Medicine Residency at Tripler is accredited to train 39 residents.
 Our program is a combined military and Veterans Affairs (VA) program.
 The majority of our trainees are active duty Army resident physicians.
-The others are VA-sponsored civilians.
+There are four VA-sponsored civilian positions per year.
 US citizenship is required for all trainees.
-The residency program had a 93 percent American Board of Internal Medicine examination pass rate from 2008-2010.

 Tripler serves a beneficiary population of nearly 500,000 people.
 There are about 75,000 active duty soldiers, sailors, airmen, and marines assigned to Hawaii.
 In addition to active duty service members and their families, Tripler serves a large population of military retirees and their family members.
 Additionally, the Spark Matsunaga VA Medical Center is co-located at Tripler.
 Tripler serves as the inpatient facility for this population of VA beneficiaries.

 The Pacific Island Health Care Program is a consultative service for underserved Pacific Islanders living in such places as the Republic of the Marshall Islands, the Republic of Palau, or the Federated States of Micronesia.
 Select patients who uniquely benefit graduate medical education are accepted into the program and transported to TAMC for definitive care.